I answer all my emails personally: it may take up 2-3 days before

 you have a reply.
 Thanks for your patience!

-If you get my voicemail, please leave me a message with
+Job inquiries only please.
+If you get my voicemail, please leave a message your name and your inquiry.
+Thanks!

 If you have an assignment for me, I’d love to hear about it!

 This is helpful for me to know: what kind of work you need to have done, what it’s for, the deadline and your budget if possible.